19hours/sg-statutes/Acts/Income Tax Act.md

 there shall be allowed in respect of —

-(A) such spouse a deduction of $3,500; or
+(A) such spouse a deduction of $5,500; or

+[Act 37 of 2014 wef Y/A 2015 and sub Ys/A]

-(B) such spouse (being his wife) from whom he was separated by an order of court or a deed of separation, a deduction of the amount of payments made in accordance with such order or deed or $3,500, whichever is less:
+(B) such spouse (being his wife) from whom he was separated by an order of court or a deed of separation, a deduction of the amount of payments made in accordance with such order or deed or $5,500, whichever is less:

+[Act 37 of 2014 wef Y/A 2015 and sub Ys/A]

 (C) [Deleted by Act 22 of 2011]

-Provided that the total deductions allowed to the individual under this paragraph and paragraph (a) or (c) shall not exceed $3,500;
+Provided that the total deductions allowed to the individual under this paragraph and paragraph (a) or (c) shall not exceed $5,500;

+[Act 37 of 2014 wef Y/A 2015 and sub Ys/A]

 Deduction for children